Catalog Number: NBLP-2-7191

 About The Record:

-On the Radio: Greatest Hits Volumes I & II , by Donna Summer was her fourth consecutive double album, and also made her the first person ever to take three consecutive double albums to No. 1.
-This would become Summer's third multi-platinum album.
-The album spanned Summer's career from her breakthrough, Love to Love You Baby right through to the more rock-influenced tracks of her Bad Girls album.
-The majority of the tracks were either remixed or edited, largely to fit such a big number of tracks onto two records.
+On the Radio: Greatest Hits Volumes I & II , by Donna Summer made her the first person ever to take three consecutive double albums to No. 1.
+This would become Summer's third multi-platinum album and spanned Summer's career from her breakthrough, Love to Love You Baby right through to the more rock-influenced tracks of her Bad Girls album.
+The majority of the tracks were either remixed or edited, largely to fit such a large number of tracks onto two records.
 Each side, barring side D, runs as a continuous mix.
 The compilation also contained two brand-new tracks.
 The first of these was the pop-disco flavored On the Radio (which opened the album, and closed it in a longer version).
 Written for the film Foxes, this song was reminiscent of some of her other hits in that it started off with a slow beat.
 The song was nominated for a Grammy in the Best Female Pop Vocal Performance category.
 The second new track was a duet with Barbra Streisand entitled No More Tears (Enough Is Enough).
 It also had a slow beginning but evolved into a disco number.
 An early example of girl power, the song was released as a 12" Disco single and hit No. 1 spot on the Billboard Hot 100 (making it Summer's fourth chart-topper).
 It was also a big international hit, the shorter version of On the Radio was also released as a single, and became Summer's ninth Top 5 on the Hot 100.
-On the Radio proved to be Summer's final release with Casablanca Records.
+On the Radio was Summer's final release with Casablanca Records.
 She had not been happy for some time with the label's treatment of her - she felt exploited and that she was being made to portray a sexual image with which she was not comfortable.
 At one point this had driven her to depression and suicide attempts.
 However by 1979 she had become a born-again Christian and rediscovered herself.
 She signed a deal with Geffen Records in 1980.
 The album came with a 24x32 full color poster.